i05nagai/memorandum/language/english_speaking.md

 * fanatical
     * her devotion to her pets was fanatical
 * increase
+    * increase the chances of getting the money into the financial system
 * crank
     * crank up
         * to increase sth, esp. the sound of a radio, television, or stereo